-Design: Observational study.
+Design: Observational study

-Setting: A teaching hospital and a district general hospital in south-west England.
+Setting: Teaching hospital and district general hospital in south west England

 Participants: 31 patients and their physicians were observed during consultations in which decisions to undergo palliative chemotherapy were made.
 Each patient was accompanied by at least one companion.